 A growing world is going to require more energy and a diverse slate of fuels to power growing transportation demands.
 AFPM supports efforts to reduce the carbon intensity of transportation through technology-neutral policies capable of meeting consumer needs while protecting U.S. energy and national security.
-Unfortunately, the Biden administration, in partnership with California, is overseeing a whole-of-government campaign to ban new gas, diesel and flex fuel vehicles in the United States.
-This agenda—spearheaded by the Environmental Protection Agency (EPA) and Department of Transportation (DOT)—is bad for Americans, bad for our economy and threatens our national security.
+Unfortunately, the Biden administration, in partnership with California, is overseeing a whole-of-government campaign to ban most new gas, diesel and flex fuel vehicles in the United States.
+This agenda—spearheaded largely by the Environmental Protection Agency (EPA)— is bad for Americans, bad for our economy and threatens our national security.

-Neither EPA nor DOT has Congressional authority to regulate internal combustion engine vehicles out of the U.S. market, but their policy proposals are charging toward that very end.
-And the American people know little to nothing about it, even though their opposition to gas car bans and electric vehicle mandates is clear.
+EPA does not have congressional authority to regulate internal combustion engine vehicles out of the U.S. market, but the agency’s policies are charging toward that very end.
+And, sadly, the American people know little to nothing about it, even though their opposition to gas car bans and electric vehicle mandates is clear.

 The big 3 government policies designed to limit access to gas cars